-- 1. Complete the Vernon College admission procedure.
-A student must first be accepted by the College before being accepted by the Vocational Nursing Program. - 2.
-Submit an application for admission to the Vocational Nursing Program. - 3.
-Show evidence that a physical examination has been performed by a licensed health care provider.
-The physical exam must be within the last six-month period.
-The physical is required only if a student has been accepted into the program and must be recorded on a VC physical form.
-Pre-admission drug screening may be required.
-Included in the physical exam are results of a tuberculin skin test or a chest x-ray. - 4.
+Admission to the college does not guarantee admission to the Vocation Nursing Program. - 2.
+Make an appointment with the testing center (ext.
+2317/3278) to take the Test of Essential Academic Skills (TEAS).
+Bring the scored test to the Vocational Nursing Program office (Vernon or Wichita Falls). - 3.
+Submit an application for admission to the Vocational Nursing Program. - 4.
 Provide evidence that the following immunization requirements have been met prior to enrollment in the nursing program: tetanus/diphtheria toxoid (TD), varicella measles (students born after January 1, 1957), rubella, and mumps (students born after January 1, 1957), and hepatitis-B series.
 For immunization exclusions and waivers and acceptable documentation of immunizations, students should contact the director of the program. - 5.
-All applicants will be required to take the Test of Essential Academic Skills (TEAS). - 6.
-In the event the application is rejected by the Admission and Review Committee for Vocational Nursing, the applicant may request a hearing before the College Admissions Committee.
-Such request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - 7.
-A person convicted of a felony that relates to the duties and responsibilities of a LVN may be disqualified from obtaining licensure as a LVN.
+Obtain a Healthcare Provider CPR card from the American Heart Association.
+CPR Classes are offered through Continuing Education in order to obtain this card. - 6.
+Apply for financial aid by filling out the Free Application for Federal Student Aid (FAFSA) online. - 7.
+A person convicted of a felony that relates to the duties and responsibilities of an LVN may be disqualified from obtaining licensure as an LVN.
 The Board of Nurse Examiners for the State of Texas may not license such a person and, upon conviction of a felony, may suspend or revoke the license of a person previously licensed. - 8.
 Information regarding program standards and policies is printed in the Vocational Nursing Program Student Handbook.